China–Senegal relations: Economic relations

 Since the re-establishment of diplomacy between China and Senegal, economic relations between the two countries have rapidly grown.
 This is part of a widespread Chinese effort to invest in the continent of Africa.
 China has pledged to no longer passively enter into trade agreements and give aid, but rather be an active investor in the future of Africa.
 In December 2015, Chinese leader Xi Jinping pledged $60 billion towards African development projects over the next three years.
 The amount of aid that China has pledged has more than doubled since 2006.
 To put the immense amount of Chinese aid in perspective, China's Export-Import Bank extended $62.7 billion in loans to African countries between 2001 and 2010, $12.5 billion more than the World Bank.
 Chinese involvement in Senegal is strategic given the growth prospects of the country.
 Senegal is the second fastest growing economy in West Africa and the fourth fastest in Sub-Saharan Africa as a whole.
 This growth has been propelled by Senegalese government's involvement in specific sectors such as groundnuts, rice and horticultural goods.
-Additionally, the Port of Dakar is an intersection between Europe, North America, South America and the rest of Africa, and as a result, is the one of the largest and most efficient deep-water seaports along the West African coast.
+Additionally, the Port of Dakar is an intersection between Europe, North America, South America and the rest of Africa, and as a result, is one of the largest and most efficient deep-water seaports along the West African coast.
 The government sentiment and prime location of Senegal make the country an optimal economic partner for a newly minted world power like China which is looking to expand its military, political and economic power across the world in conjunction with other world powers like the European Union and the United States.